metaporia/muse/README.md

 * Author and title search strings filter quotes--they're applied to quote attributions.

-* Author and title search strings can be prefixed by a space proceeding one of the following search modes:
-   - 'p': prefix search
-   - 'i': infix search, the default
-   - 's': suffix search

-  For example, `--author 's Woolf'` searches for entries whose author attribution ends with the string "Woolf"

 * A `REL_DATE` specifies day-month-year offset, e.g., "3d", "3d2m20y",
   "2m5y", and "1d6y".
-Up to two of the three fields may be omited, but they must remain in the correct order, namely, day-month-year.
-A relative date is represented by a number of days, months, and years, each of which is subtracted from the date of invocation to generate the lower bound of the date range of searched entries.
+Up to two of the three fields may be omitted.
+The only unsupported order/ommision combination is year-day.

+* Search flags, such as `--def-meaning` or  `--author`, may be followed by a string for use in an infix search of the target field.
+Alternatively, many such strings may be conjoined, e.g., `--author Edward^Aubyn` would return all attributed by an author string matching both "Edward" and "Aubyn".

 ## Syntax Guidelines